Breast Cancer

 Advocating for the Best Cancer Treatment

 When Debbie Elert was diagnosed with breast cancer on the left side, she knew she wanted to maintain good health and take care of her whole body while also getting rid of the cancer.
-An active woman who runs Lost Dogs Florida, a non-profit that reunites lost dogs with their owners, and working full time as a massage therapist, she knew maintaining her strength and getting back to her work as soon as possible was important.
+An active woman who runs Lost Dogs Florida, a non-profit that reunites lost dogs with their owners, and working full time as a massage therapist, she knew maintaining her strength and getting back to her work as soon as possible were important.

 After being diagnosed in September 2022, Debbie completed chemo and a lumpectomy.
 When it came to the next steps, she was adamant that proton therapy was the next best course of action.
 Her research told her that the side effects of proton therapy may be less.
 This is especially important for patients with left-sided breast cancer.
 Debbie was so passionate about giving proton therapy a try, she waded through several rounds of insurance denials before being granted an approval on the fourth try.
 She expressed her gratitude to the Institute for handling this daunting process on her behalf.